Along for the glide

 You can paddle on your own, but then you have to make your way back upstream.
 It's easier and more fun to join one of the many trips organized by river associations, parks, schools and outdoors clubs.

-Here are some of the river trips that sound most fun in 2017.
+Here are some of the river trips that sound most fun.

 Paddling clubs offer even more great trips.
 For details on joining clubs, learning to paddle, trying out boats and buying guidebooks, see Planning a paddle trip.